-Since 2011, Idaho Naturopathic Medicine has been owned and operated by Dr. Sara Rodgers, ND, a board certified and licensed naturopathic doctor.
-She holds licenses in Oregon for naturopathic medicine and Idaho for acupuncture.
+Since 2011, I have owned and operated Idaho Naturopathic Medicine.
+I hold licenses in Oregon for naturopathic medicine and Idaho for acupuncture.

-Dr. Rodgers believes in listening to her patients and providing patient centered care.
-She is trained in naturopathic medicine, environmental medicine, and acupuncture.
+I believe in listening to my patients and providing patient centered care.

 Why I became a naturopathic physician

 My journey to becoming a naturopathic physician probably started when I was 5 years old.
 My father had just bought a new car.
 A Renault 20 was an odd choice, but as kids we were super excited.